-Mitsu Chem Plast Limited ("the Company") was incorporated in India in the year September 23, 1988 having its registered office at Mumbai, Maharashtra.
+Mitsu Chemplast Limited ("the Company") was incorporated in India in the year September 23 1988 having its registered office at Mumbai, Maharashtra.

-The Company is a leading manufacturer of a wide range of products in the blow molding, injection molding and customised molding (combination of processes) catering to specific customer needs.
+The Company is a leading manufacturer of a wide range of products in the blow moulding, injection moulding and also customised moulding (combination of processes) catering to specific customer needs.
 The Company carters to both domestic and international markets.
 The Equity Shares of the Company are listed on the Indian Stock Exchanges (Bombay Stock Exchange).